Exposing Faulty Arguments and Revealing Common Logical Fallacies

 Examples:

-The argument depends on the priest’s position, not scientific evidence.
+The argument depends on the priest’s position, not on scientific evidence.

 The claim is accepted without examining actual economic data.

-Appealing to our emotions tries to persuade people by triggering feelings like fear, pity, anger—instead of using facts or logic.
+Appealing to our emotions tries to persuade people by triggering feelings like fear, pity, and anger—instead of using facts or logic.
 It bypasses thinking and pushes for a quick emotional reaction.
-It’s often seen in politics and advertising, where emotional stories or images are used to get support.
+It’s often seen in politics and advertising, where emotional stories or images are used to gain support.

 It’s important to recognize this tactic and ask for facts and reasoning instead of just feelings.